Abdur Razzaq (lawyer, 1949–2025): Resignation from BJI

 Razzaq resigned from his position as Bangladesh Jamaat-e-Islami Assistant Secretary General in an e-mail sent from London on 15 February 2019.
 In his resignation message, he said that for two decades he had tried to convince Jamaat that there should be open discussion on the role of the party in the 1971 war, and that the party should apologize for its role at that time.
 He also stated that he had unsuccessfully advocated for structural reforms, as well as full and effective participation of women, among other measures, in order to bring the party in line with successful and modern models used in other Muslim-majority nations.
-Aside from within Jamaat itself, his resignation also sparked widespread discussion in Bangladesh politics.
+Aside from within Jamaat itself, his resignation also sparked widespread discussion in Bangladeshi politics.
 Following him, some leaders resigned from the party as well.
-Since then, these former leaders have come together to form an independent party called the Amar Bangladesh Party where he was appointed Chief Adviser to the party.
+Since then, these former leaders have come together to form an independent party called the Amar Bangladesh Party, where he was appointed chief adviser to the party.
 Later he left the Amar Bangladesh Party.

 Illness and death

 Razzaq was diagnosed with prostate cancer in 2020.
-In late 2024, he returned to Bangladesh from the UK, where had been living since 2013.
-He died while undergoing medical treatment at Ibn Sina Hospital in Dhaka, on 4 May 2025, at the age of 75.
-The Bangladesh Supreme Court remained closed for half a day in his memory, as Chief Justice Dr. Syed Refaat Ahmed expressed deep shock to family members at his death.
-Funeral prayers for the eminent lawyer were held at the Supreme Court’s Inner Garden premises.
+In late 2024, he returned to Bangladesh from the UK, where he had been living since 2013.
+He died while undergoing medical treatment at Ibn Sina Hospital in Dhaka on 4 May 2025, at the age of 75.
+The Bangladesh Supreme Court remained closed for half a day in his memory, as Chief Justice Syed Refaat Ahmed expressed deep shock to family members at his death.
+Funeral prayers for the eminent lawyer were held at the Supreme Court's Inner Garden premises.